sebhildebrandt/systeminformation/README.md

 - better Raspberry-PI detection
 - lot of minor improvements

-But be aware: you will see some minor breaking changes.
-I expect to finalize the new version by end of January 2019.
+Breaking Changes: you will see some minor breaking changes.
+Read the [detailed changelog][changelog-url].

 ## Quick Start